 David Eger’s induction into the Carolinas Golf Hall of Fame is a testament to his exceptional contributions both as a player and an administrator.

-Eger’s collegiate golf journey began at the University of North Carolina and later continued at East Tennessee State University.
-He turned professional in 1978 and played in 58 PGA TOUR events before transitioning to a career in golf administration.
-As a key figure with the PGA TOUR, Eger served in multiple leadership roles, including Vice President of Tournament Operations.
-He also served as the USGA Senior Director of Rules & Competitions from 1992 to 1995.
+He turned professional in 1978 and played in 58 PGA TOUR events before transitioning to a career in administration.
+Eger served in multiple leadership roles at the PGA Tour, succeeding Clyde Mangum, responsible for the conduct of PGA Tour co-sponsored tournaments..
+He also served as the USGA Senior Director, Rules & Competitions, succeeding P.J.
+Boatwright from 1992 through 1995.

-In 2001, Eger returned to professional golf at the age of 50, qualifying for the PGA TOUR Champions.
+In 2002, Eger returned to professional golf at the age of 50, qualifying for the PGA TOUR Champions.
 His career on the Champions Tour was highly successful, with four professional titles and over $7 million in prize earnings.
-His professional victories include the 2003 MasterCard Championship, the 2005 Boeing Classic, and the 2010 Mississippi Gulf Resort Classic.
+His professional victories include the 2003 MasterCard Championship, the 2005 Boeing Classic, the 2010 Mississippi Gulf Resort Classic and the 2011 Liberty Mutual Legends of Golf.